verana-labs/verifiable-trust-vpr-spec/spec.md

 - Requesting a renewal has no effect on permission expiration or issued credentials.
 - Renewal is only possible with the same validator.
-- If validator permission is not valid anymore, applicant MUST perform a new validation process with another validator.
+- If validator permission is not valid anymore, applicant MUST perform a new onboarding process with another validator.
 - Renewal does not allow changing the `participant.validation_fees`, `participant.issuance_fees`, `participant.verification_fees`.
-To change these values, applicant MUST start a new validation process.
+To change these values, applicant MUST start a new onboarding process.
 - if permission is revoked, slashed, or repaid, method MUST fail.

 ##### [MOD-PP-MSG-2-1] Renew Participant VP parameters

 - `corporation` (group): (Signer) the signing corporation on whose behalf this message is executed.
 - `operator` (account): (Signer) the account authorized by the `corporation` to run this Msg.
-- `id` (uint64) (*mandatory*): id of the permission for which applicant would like to renew the validation process;
+- `id` (uint64) (*mandatory*): id of the permission for which applicant would like to renew the onboarding process;

 ##### [MOD-PP-MSG-2-2] Renew Participant VP precondition checks